mattermost/docs/source/administration/devops-command-center.rst

 Listed incidents include the following information:

-- The current commander’s profile picture and username
+- The current commander’s profile picture and username.
-- Zero or more checklist items
+- Zero or more checklist items.
-- The channels associated with the incident
+- The channels associated with the incident.
-- A button to end the incident
+- A button to end the incident.

 If the incident is active, but in a private channel, you won't be able to see the incident channel name or select **End Incident**.
 However, the commander name and incident checklist are displayed.
 If you're a participant in an incident channel, you can modify incident details from within that channel.